We can pay for this treatment immediately after your accident. You don't need initial TAC approval, but you will need a referral from your doctor.

 - Other policies outlined within the Medical Practitioners section of our website

-Please note: There were some item numbers missing from the spreadsheet with the 1 November MBS updates which was available on our website between 1 - 18 November.
+Please note: There have been several corrections made to the previous spreadsheets with the 1 November MBS updates which were available on our website between 1 November and 12 December.

-If you downloaded that version, please replace it with the one below.
+If you downloaded any of these previous versions, please replace it with the one below.

 - Reimbursement Rates for Medical Services performed between 1 July 2018 and 30 June 2019 XLSX, 0.17MB